peterhalasz/opensnap-frontend/README.md

 * `node_modules` - contains the npm packages for the tools we need
 * `app/bower_components` - contains the Angular framework files

+### Fill in settings
+Copy app/template_constants.js contents to app/constants.js, then fill in settings.

 ### Run the Application

 We have preconfigured the project with a simple development web server.
 The simplest way to start